eurostat/NLP4Stat/Knowledge Database/README.md

 A knowledge graph can be created using the elements of the Knowledge_graph folder.
 A dedicated readme file is there.

 ### 6. Virtuoso Bundle
-In order to launch the various part of the project from a Windows environment, please follow the procedure described in [Virtuoso Setup](https://github.com/eurostat/NLP4Stat/blob/main/Virtuoso%20Setup/README.md)
+In order to launch the various part of the project from a Windows environment, please follow the procedure described in [Software Environment](https://github.com/eurostat/NLP4Stat/tree/testing/Software%20Environment)

 The Virtuoso database is now set up.
 The first step is now to fill the content database with scrapped content.
 Please refer to the [Scrapper](Scrapper) folder.